-Supported editions for this feature: Business Plus; Enterprise; Education and Enterprise for Education.
+Supported editions for this feature: Business Plus; Enterprise; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus.
 Compare your edition

 What happens if I suspend the Cloud Identity or Google Workspace user account?